senzing-garage/knowledge-base/proposals/quickstart-grpc/senzing-python-sdk-demonstration.md

 > **Hint:**  If the `senzing-demo-quickstart` docker container has been use in a prior demonstration, restart the docker container for best results.

-Try native Python Software Development Kit (SDK) demonstrations:
+Try Senzing's Python Software Development Kit (SDK) demonstrations natively on a Linux, macOS, or Windows system:

 1. [Senzing Hello World] - A simple test of connectivity to Senzing engine.
 1. [Load Senzing truth-sets] - Load and query the Senzing truth-set-data.